ppy/osu-wiki/news/2024/2024-11-09-new-featured-artist-wyvernp.md

 [**WyvernP**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/445) is now home to **5** tracks, each pre-timed so you can create a map with one less step.

-Shift your reading from these words to these circles, somehow clicked by [Nyanaro](https://osu.ppy.sh/users/4157611) at [COE](/wiki/Community/cavoe's_osu!_event/2024) earlier this year:
+Shift your reading from these words to these circles, somehow clicked by ::Nyanaro::{ user-id=4157611 } at [COE](/wiki/Community/cavoe's_osu!_event/2024) earlier this year:

 <div align="center">
     <video width="95%" controls>